Dual AGNs: Precursors of Binary Supermassive Black Hole Formation and Mergers: Results

 We begin our analysis by examining the statistics of AGNs within the {\sc Romulus25} simulation across the redshifts under consideration.
 This analysis also includes their neighboring SMBHs that are situated within 30 pkpc of each AGN.
 As mentioned above, at this stage, no mass or luminosity thresholds are applied to these neighboring SMBHs.

 The left panel of Fig. \ref{fig:agnneighbourcount} displays the number density of AGNs at each redshift, while the middle and right panels show the absolute numbers of AGNs and neighboring SMBHs, respectively.
-The AGN number density increases from z = 0.05 to z = 2, aligning with observational results of AGN number density \citep{hewitt1993, steffen2003, wolf2003, brusa2010, ceraj2018}.
-The AGN count rises from 40 at z = 0.05 to over 140 at z = 1.79, then slightly declines to 120 at z = 2.
+The AGN number density increases from $z$ = 0.05 to $z$ = 2, aligning with observational results of AGN number density \citep{hewitt1993, steffen2003, wolf2003, brusa2010, ceraj2018}.
+The AGN count rises from 40 at $z$ = 0.05 to over 140 at $z$ = 1.79, then slightly declines to 120 at $z$ = 2.
 The total number of neighboring SMBHs reflects a similar pattern, increasing from 1000 to more than 2600 from lower to higher redshifts.

 The probability distribution of neighboring SMBH counts around an AGN at each redshift is shown in the top panel of Fig. \ref{fig:neighbourcounts}.
 Each distribution is normalized to integrate to unity, which facilitates comparison across different epochs.
 Dark-to-light colors in the figure correspond to lower to higher redshifts.
 At all epochs, each AGN has at least one neighbor.
 While most ($\sim 83\%$) of neighbor counts are below 40, they can reach up to 120, with a higher probability of encountering more than 40 neighbors at lower redshifts.